sins621/obsidian_notes/Programming/Projects/Book Catalogue/Book Catalog Outline and Research.md

 1. Multiple Roles is not Implemented Correctly.
 Fundamental Design Flaw in How Records are Updated and Included.
 2. Components That React to User Interaction Should not be Rendered Server Side
+3. Communication Between Models can be Improved, Possibly with the User of Interfaces
+4. Cart is Missing Features (Delete, Checkout)
 # Research

 Useful links and resources.